Jeffrey Earnhardt: Racing career

 In November 2012, he announced he would be competing for rookie of the year in the NASCAR Nationwide Series in 2013, driving the No. 79 for Go Green Racing; sponsorship issues later limited his schedule with the team.

 On April 4, 2013, it was announced that Earnhardt would drive the No. 5 Chevrolet Camaro for JR Motorsports in a one-race agreement for the Nationwide race at Richmond International Raceway.

 In the 2013 Charlotte testing for Sprint Cup cars, Earnhardt tested a car for Go Green Racing.

 For 2014, Earnhardt moved full-time to the Nationwide Series, driving the No. 4 Chevrolet for JD Motorsports.
 During the Subway Firecracker 250 at Daytona, he was replaced by Matt DiBenedetto during the first caution period, since Earnhardt had suffered a fractured collarbone in a motorcycle accident during the week.
 His car was sponsored by The Great Outdoors RV Superstore for the Nationwide series Zippo 200 race at Watkins Glen International where he finished 21st.
-He would then finish 18th in the point standings and was also released by JD Motorsports after his disappointing season.
+He would then finish eighteenth in the point standings and was also released by JD Motorsports after his disappointing season.

 Before the 2015 season started, Earnhardt was picked up by Viva Motorsports to drive the season opener at Daytona.
-He finished 15th in the Daytona race.
+He finished fifteenth in the Daytona race.

 Earnhardt made his Sprint Cup Series debut at the 2015 Federated Auto Parts 400 at Richmond International Raceway for Go Fas Racing.
-When he started this race, he became the second 4th generation driver to compete in NASCAR's top series, with Adam Petty being the first.
+When he started this race, he became the second fourth-generation driver to compete in NASCAR's top series, with Adam Petty being the first.

 After his prior success in racing Can-am and Cyclops created a partnership with Earnhardt and on September 18, Go Fas Racing announced that Earnhardt would run the majority of the 2016 Sprint Cup Series season, except for restrictor plate races that Bobby Labonte ran and road course races that Boris Said entered, with sponsorship from Can-Am motorcycles.
 He competed for Cup Rookie of the Year honors.
 Earnhardt joined BK Racing for the Hellmann's 500 at Talladega Superspeedway, driving the No. 83.
 He returned to BK for the AAA Texas 500, driving the No. 83 in place of an injured Matt DiBenedetto.
 Earnhardt then made his final start with BK Racing at Homestead, finishing 31st.